aagricola/19-I/09-week_Arduino/README.md

-# Week 7: Laser Cutting & Project 2 Work Day!
+# Week 9: Intro to Electronics!

 ## Today: